-- A. The Administration of Oaths at Depositions, - B. The Electronic Filing of Motions Directly Bearing on a Criminal Defendant's Liberty Interests, - C. Unexpired Deadlines in Trial Court Cases, - D. Unexpired Deadlines Relating to Law Court Appeal, and - E. Face-to-Face or In-Person Contacts with Children and Families
+- A. The Administration of Oaths at Depositions, - B. The Electronic Filing of Motions Directly Bearing on a Criminal Defendant's Liberty Interests, - C. Unexpired Deadlines in Trial Court Cases, - D. Unexpired Deadlines Relating to Law Court Appeal, - E. Face-to-Face or In-Person Contacts with Children and Families, - F. Oral Depositions in Civil Cases, and - G. Electronic Signatures

-Since March 13, 2020, in light of public health concerns arising from the novel coronavirus (COVID-19), Maine's Judicial Branch has issued a number of Emergency Orders in order to adhere to the guidance provided by the Maine and United States Centers for Disease Control and in order to comply with the Governor's Executive Order 19.
+Since March 13, 2020, in light of public health concerns arising from the novel coronavirus (COVID-19), Maine's Judicial Branch has issued a number of Emergency Orders in order to adhere to the guidance provided by the Maine and United States Centers for Disease Control and in order to comply with the Governor's Executive Orders.
 This Order consolidates some of those Emergency Orders into one document and clarifies, corrects, and ratifies those orders.